Where are you moving to?

 Check that the appliances are in good working order and that the place is clean and free of infestation.
 Turn on the lights, check for any structural damage, and decide what you can and cannot live with when it comes to your new home away from home.

 Not only will living close to class help with getting to class on time, but it also can eliminate the need for a car on the congested roads of LA.
-Add in the current skyrocketing gas prices, and you'll be well ahead of the game by choosing a student apartment near campus.
+Add in the current skyrocketing gas prices, and you'll be well ahead of the game by choosing a USC off-campus housing.

 Decide what kind of transportation you are comfortable with to get to class, back home, and run errands.
 While you can park your car on campus, other options don't require a parking pass or gas money.

-USC has a bus system that helps students move around and in-between campus as well as access to Union Station in downtown LA.
+USC has a bus system that helps students move around and between campuses as well as access to Union Station in downtown LA.
 There is also the USC Lyft Rides Program that helps students get around at night.

 The city of Los Angeles also offers the Metro, Metrolink, and LADOT services to get around the city easily.